Mymensingh District: Geography

-The district covers an area of 4363.48 km^{2}, with several small valleys between high forests.
+The district covers an area of 4363.48 km^{2}.
+It is mostly plain land, in the north along the border there are several small valleys between high forests.

 The temperature ranges from 12 to 33 °C, and the annual rainfall averages 2,174 mm.

 Mymensingh district is situated in northern Bangladesh, at the heart of Mymensingh Division.
 It shares borders with the Garo Hills of India's Meghalaya state to the north, Gazipur District to the south, Netrokona and Kishoreganj districts to the east, and Sherpur, Jamalpur, and Tangail districts to the west.

 The district's geology is defined by its location along an older course of the Brahmaputra, the main stream of which flowed through the district until the late 18th century.
 Consequently the majority of the district's geological formations are various alluvial deposits.
 The part of the district southwest of the Old Brahmaputra consists largely of the Madhupur tract which has comparatively elevated and harder soil.
-The northernmost part of the district, namely the part corresponding roughly to Haluaghat and Dhobaura upazilas, is mostly coarser sand with a tiny portion of the foothills of the Garo Hills, comprising Dihing and Dupi tila formations, along the Indian border.
+The northernmost part of the district, namely the part corresponding roughly to Haluaghat and Dhobaura upazilas, is mostly coarser sand with a tiny portion of the foothills of the Garo Hills, comprising Dihing and Dupi Tila formations, along the Indian border.

 The delineation of Greater Mymensingh is: the north front line is just at the foot of Garo hills of Meghalaya of India, the south this area excludes Gazipur District, the east ends in the rich watery land of Bangladesh the natives call 'Haor', the west ends in the ancient single wood forest (e.g. Muktagacha, Fulbaria and Bhaluka upazilas) and the Chars of Jamalpur District border north-west of the Mymensingh district.